Tags

 Many of them had careers that lasted the rest of their lives, singing or playing to paying audiences into the next century, some even getting an album into the charts decades down the road.

-Today we meet a vocalist who actually will go on to chart a new hit on the singles charts in every decade from the 1950’s through his death in the mid-90’s… his entire career… and he STILL hasn’t gotten his due.
+Today we meet a vocalist who actually will go on to land new hits on the singles charts in every decade from the 1950’s through his death in the mid-90’s… covering his entire career… and in spite of that impressive feat he STILL hasn’t gotten his due.

 Wanna Ride All Night Long